PolieBotics/PolieBotics/computation.md

    - Rolling-shutter cameras pair well with scanning projectors, each line capturing a time-summed intensity.
    - Global-shutter cameras match global-refresh projectors, capturing the entire weighting pattern at once.
 2. **Hardware Scaling**
-   - Multi-projector or micro-LED-based solutions scale the optical summation concept to large feature maps or wide FC layers, but mechanical constraints (e.g., lens misalignment) remain.
+   - Multi-projector or micro-LED-based solutions scale the optical summation concept to large feature maps or wide FC layers, but mechanical constraints remain.
 3. **Reflective Losses**
    - Each bounce in the cavity attenuates some portion of the signal, requiring brighter sources or more reflective coatings.
 4. **Empirical Machine Learning**